Cairn Terrier Grooming: How to Groom, Coat Care, Bathing & Routine

 Do Cairn Terriers Shed?

-Yes, Cairn Terriers do shed, but not like heavy-shedding breeds.
-Loose hair often stays trapped in the coat instead of falling out.
-This is why brushing is so important.
-If loose hair is not removed, it turns into mats and can cause skin problems.
+Yes, Cairn Terriers do shed, but in a different way than heavy-shedding breeds.
+Loose hair usually stays trapped in the coat instead of falling out.
+This is why regular brushing is essential.

 Where Mats Commonly Form

-Mats usually appear in places where the coat rubs or bends:
+Mats usually develop in areas where the coat bends or experiences friction:

 • Behind the ears